Check out our Norwegian Bliss review to find out why this new ship provides a great vacation option for your next family cruise.

 Also, the location of the restaurant itself left much to be desired.
 It was on Deck 6.
 In a windowless room.
-There was stage up front of the room that suggests they may have live music a some point, but not while we were there.
+There was a stage up front of the room that suggests they may have live music some point, but not while we were there.
 It felt very much like a banquet room in a conference hotel.

 We visited the Waterfront at various points of the day and found it delightful.
 It had great views of every port, and there were even those standing tower-viewer binoculars to get a better look.
 And the cordoned off seating for individual restaurants was interspersed with various lounge areas of couches and chairs.
-You could sit down, relax, chat and enjoy view with ice cream snagged from the nearby ice cream/cupcake shop.
+You could sit down, relax, chat and enjoy the view with ice cream snagged from the nearby ice cream/cupcake shop.

 Our favorite restaurant was Los Lobos.
 And, we ended up going there twice.
 The tableside guacamole was fantastic!

 Generally, there’s no formal dress code.
 As noted in the daily planner, “With Freestyle Cruising, there’s no formal policy, so you’re free to wear whatever you wish.”